Freiburg im Breisgau: History

 Freiburg was heavily bombed during World War II.
 In May 1940, aircraft of the Luftwaffe mistakenly dropped approximately 60 bombs on Freiburg near the railway station, killing 57 people, most of them civilians and including 22 children.
 This was reported by the official German news agency as an attack by the Western Allies, and retaliation against them was threatened.
 The Freiburg police commander subsequently established that the bombs were German, but the full story was not published until many years later.
-On 27 November 1944, a raid by more than 300 bombers of RAF Bomber Command (Operation Tigerfish) destroyed a large portion of the city centre, with the notable exception of the Münster, which was only lightly damaged.
+On 27 November 1944, a raid by more than 300 bombers of RAF Bomber Command (Operation Tigerfish) destroyed a large portion of the city centre, with the notable exception of the Münster—which was only lightly damaged—and houses southeast of it.
 After the war, the city was rebuilt on its medieval plan.

 On 22 October 1940, the Nazi Gauleiter of Baden, Robert Heinrich Wagner, ordered the deportation of all of Baden's and 350 of Freiburg's Jewish population.
 They were deported to Camp Gurs in the south of France, where many died.
-On 18 July 1942, the remaining Baden and Freiburg Jews were transferred to Auschwitz in Nazi-occupied Poland, where almost all were murdered.
-A living memorial has been created in the form of the 'footprint' in marble on the site of the city's original synagogue, which was burned down on 9 November 1938, during the pogrom known as Kristallnacht.
+On 18 July 1942, the remaining Baden and Freiburg Jews were transferred to Auschwitz in German-occupied Poland, where almost all were murdered.
+A memorial has been created in the form of the 'footprint' in marble on the site of the city's original synagogue, which was burned down on 9 November 1938, during the pogrom known as Kristallnacht.
 The memorial is a fountain and contains a bronze plaque commemorating the original building and the Jewish community which perished.
 The pavements of Freiburg carry memorials to individual victims, in the form of brass plates outside their former residences.
+There was a camp for Sinti and Romani people (see Romani Holocaust) in the city.

 It was occupied by the French Army on 21 April 1945, and Freiburg was soon allotted to the French Zone of Occupation.
-In December 1945 Freiburg became the seat of government for the German state Badenia, which was merged into Baden-Württemberg in 1952.
+In December 1945 Freiburg became the seat of government for the German state of Baden, which was merged into Baden-Württemberg in 1952.
 The French Army maintained a presence in Freiburg until 1991, when the last French Army division left the city, and left Germany.

 On the site of the former French Army base, a new neighborhood for 5,000 people, Vauban, began in the late 1990s as a "sustainable model district".
 Solar power provides electricity to many of the households in this small community.